steve-community/steve/README.md

 The web interface will be accessible at: `http://localhost:8180`

+# Ubuntu

+You'll find a tutorial how to prepare Ubuntu for SteVe here: https://github.com/RWTH-i5-IDSG/steve/wiki/Prepare-Ubuntu-VM-for-SteVe

+# AWS

+You'll find a tutorial how to setup SteVe in AWS using Lightsail here: https://github.com/RWTH-i5-IDSG/steve/wiki/Create-SteVe-Instance-in-AWS-Lightsail

 # First Steps

 After SteVe has successfully started, you can access the web interface using the configured credentials under: